carpentries-incubator/ML_with_AWS_SageMaker/episodes/Training-models-in-SageMaker-notebooks.md

 ```

-    Train size: (569, 8)
-    Val size: (143, 8)
-    Training time: 0.06 seconds
-    Model saved to ./xgboost-model
-    Total local runtime: 1.01 seconds, instance_type = ml.t3.medium

-    /home/ec2-user/anaconda3/envs/pytorch_p310/lib/python3.10/site-packages/xgboost/core.py:265: FutureWarning: Your system has an old version of glibc (< 2.28).
-We will stop supporting Linux distros with glibc older than 2.28 after **May 31, 2025**.
-Please upgrade to a recent Linux distro (with glibc 2.28+) to use future versions of XGBoost.
-    Note: You have installed the 'manylinux2014' variant of XGBoost.
-Certain features such as GPU algorithms or federated learning are not available.
-To use these features, please upgrade to a recent Linux distro with glibc 2.28+, and install the 'manylinux_2_28' variant.
-      warnings.warn(

 Training on this relatively small dataset should take less than a minute, but as we scale up with larger datasets and more complex models in SageMaker, tracking both training time and total runtime becomes essential for efficient debugging and resource management.

 **Note**: Our code above includes print statements to monitor dataset size, training time, and total runtime, which provides insights into resource usage for model development.
 We recommend incorporating similar logging to track not only training time but also total runtime, which includes additional steps like data loading, evaluation, and saving results.
 Tracking both can help you pinpoint bottlenecks and optimize your workflow as projects grow in size and complexity, especially when scaling with SageMaker's distributed resources.

-### Quick evaluation on test set
+### Sanity check: Quick evaluation on test set
-This next section isn't SageMaker specific, so we'll cover it quickly.
+This next section isn't SageMaker specific, but it does serve as a good sanity check to ensure our model is training properly.
 Here's how you would apply the outputted model to your test set using your local notebook instance.

 ```python
 import xgboost as xgb